If you are having any symptoms or have any questions, please call 811 to speak with a registered nurse 24 hours a day.

 Asthma symptoms start when allergens or other irritants cause the lining of the airways to become inflamed (swollen) and narrow.
 The muscles around the airways can then spasm (contract rapidly), causing the airways to narrow even more.
 When the lining of the airways is inflamed, it produces more mucus.
 The mucus clogs the airways and further blocks the flow of air.
 This is called an “asthma attack.”

-An asthma attack occurs when excess mucus causes your air tubes to swell and tighten.
+An asthma “flare up”, or attack happens when excess mucus causes your air tubes to swell and tighten.
 Asthma attacks can be mild, moderate or severe.
 Symptoms of an asthma attack include the following:

 - Wheezing (breathing that makes a hoarse, squeaky, musical or whistling sound)